 Goodwill, brands and other intangible assets with an indefinite life are not amortized and are reviewed for impairment tests every year or more frequently if there is any indication that the asset may be impaired.
 The annual approval of the impairment test results is performed by the Board of Directors of Davide Campari-Milano N.V., which takes place before the approval of the annual financial reports (consolidated and Company only).
-The ability to recover the assets is ascertained by comparing the carrying amount to the related recoverable

 The ability to recover the assets is ascertained by comparing the carrying amount to the related recoverable value, which is represented by the higher of the fair value less cost of disposal, and the value in use.
 In the absence of a binding sale agreement, the fair value is estimated on the basis of recent transaction values in an active market or based on the best information available to determine the amount that could be obtained from selling the asset.
+The value in use is determined by discounting expected cash flows resulting from the use industrial investments and of sugar cane plantations in Martinique recognised in the statement of profit or loss in zhe period are equal to $\in 0.7$ million ($\in 0.8$ million in 2021).
+No triggering events for impairment tests occurred during the year.

-The value in use is determined by discounting expected cash flows resulting from the use of the asset, and, if significant and reasonably determinable, the cash flows resulting from its sale at the end of its useful life.
+of the asset, and, if significant and reasonably determinable, the cash flows resulting from its sale at the end of its useful life.
 Cash flows are determined on the basis of reasonable, documentable assumptions representing the best estimate of the future economic conditions that will occur during the remaining useful life of the asset, with greater weight given to external information.
 Growth rate assumptions are applied to the years beyond the business plan horizon.
 The discount rate applied takes into account the implicit risk of the business segment.
-When it is not possible to determine the recoverable value of an individual asset, the Group estimates the
+When it is not possible to determine the recoverable value of an individual asset, the Group estimates the recoverable value of the cash generating unit to which the asset belongs.